atk14/ZipField/README.md

 Usage in a ATK14 application
 ----------------------------

-ZipField has method is_valid_for() for re-validation in context of a desired country code.
+ZipField has method is_valid_for() for re-validation in context of the selected country.

 In a form: